Water supply and sanitation in Abu Dhabi: Water resources

+Seawater desalination

 There were eight seawater desalination plants in Abu Dhabi owned and operated by eight joint ventures: Tawilah A, Tawilah B, the five Umm al Nar plants and the Al Mirfa plant.
 These joint ventures between the government and foreign companies, which are allowed to own up to 40% of the shares, are called Independent Water & Power Producers (IWPPs).
 They operate under Build-Own-Operate (BOO) contracts with the government and their energy is supplied by fossil fuels.
 In the model green city called Masdar City, four smaller pilot desalination plants that will use solar power are nearing completion as of early 2015.